Si-Xian/Reading-text-file-via-python/README.md

-The first file will be the pseudocode of this project.
-While the second file will be the location of the data to be procesed, followed by python code in the third file.
+The first file will be the location of the data to be processed, followed by python code in the second file.

 This simple project tries to tackle several small task: